Skip to content

 Quick-add successor

-The quick-add popup respects:
+The quick-add popup also respects:

 • Context filtering: Only shows components valid for the selected context.